gobo-eiffel/gobo/work/geuc/Readme.txt

 Usage
 -----

-The basic procude for use is:
+The basic procedure for use is:

 1) Change directory to $GOBO/work/geuc and then remove any existing generated classes by: